 AXIS has in place a process for scanning the external environment to identify risks that present an emerging threat to the business environment, industry or Company.
-These are classified as emerging risks and are regularly discussed and reviewed by the Emerging Risk Working Group and at the Company's Board.
+These are classified as emerging risks on the Company's Emerging Risk Radar and are regularly discussed and reviewed by the Emerging Risk Working Group and at the Company's Board.